Erevos-IV/AnyBus-TravelTours/Database/Schema/ReadMe.txt

-I have connected most tables but still, i'm not sure what's the best way to connect the rest.
+This is the schema of the database.